 I have tried 32 criminal cases to juries as sole or lead counsel.
 The cases have ranged from simple misdemeanors to serious, multi-count felony trials.
 In 22 of those 32 trials the state has failed to convict on even a single count, or I obtained favorable outcomes that were better than the state's pretrial plea offer.
 Below are the details of those 22 trials, with the most recent listed first.

-In addition to the above jury trials where I was sole or lead counsel, I have also been "second chair" in four trials that included intentional homicide, sex-related crimes, and drug-related crimes.
+In addition to the above jury trials where I was sole or lead counsel, I have also been "second chair" in several trials that included intentional homicide, sex-related crimes, and drug-related crimes.

 Keep in mind, however, that every case is different and every client is unique.
 Just because a lawyer has obtained a dismissal, a good plea bargain, or a good trial outcome in one case does not mean that he or she will be able to obtain the same results in your case.